-CB&Q Brochure "Overland Excursions to the East" (1906).
+CB&Q Brochure Overland Excursions to the East, 1906.

+Courtesy of Newberry Library Chicago.
 CB&Q Brochures.

 Used with permission of the Newberry Library.
 With questions about reuse of this image, contact the Newberry Library.
+The copyright holder reserves, or holds for their own use, all the rights provided by copyright law, such as distribution, performance, and creation of derivative works.

-The Burlington offered first class service for second class fares and assured customers that "objectionable people will not be ticketed."
+The Burlington offered first-class service for second class fares and assured customers that "objectionable people will not be ticketed."